-Find answers to all of your eBay questions,
+Find answers to all of your eBay questions, whatever the subject.

 - Is it cheaper to list on one eBay site rather than the other?

 It can be.
 If you are a seller who charges higher shipping for U.S. buyers than for Canadian buyers, you'll reduce your final value fees by listing on eBay.ca.